kryptek/capistrano-getservers/README.md

 ### Notes

+You can pass `nil` as the second parameter to have capistrano-getservers default to the `us-east-1` region.

 All servers will receive the role 'web' unless you specify a different role using the `get_servers` method.

 Example: `get_servers(:role,{'deploy' => 'some value', 'app' => 'some_value'})`

+## Changelog

+Version 1.0.2:
+* Added region support for Getservers.
+Had to change the function get_servers for this, so it's now: get_servers(:role,'region',tags)

 ## Contributing